brysonTonel/77exam/README.md

-A simple Login Android application to show the MVVM design pattern usage with following Clean Architecture approach.
+A simple Login Android application for 77 to show the MVVM design pattern usage with following Clean Architecture approach.

 Features 🕹
 100% Kotlin-only.